bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 respond to client requests.
 It must implement a number of endpoints depending on the level of service it provides.

+### Authentication

+This proposal does not directly provide an authentication solution.
+The tag application should be secured using the processes detailed in the EBU's Cross Platform Authentication (CPA) specification.
+This specification simply aims to highlight the important components and the direct impact they have on the implementation of tagging.

 ### Levels of identity

 There are three levels of identity a tag service can provide: